Negotiation and Conflict Resolution (Master of Science)

 Practicum (3 credits)

-- Students will be required to attend two on-campus residencies.
+Students will be required to attend one on-campus residency.

-A full course listing for both hybrid and online programs can be found in Creighton’s course catalog.
+A full course listing can be found in Creighton’s course catalog.

 - Completed application & $50 application fee

 - Bachelor’s degree with 3.0 GPA or higher

 - Official transcripts from all educational institutions attended

 - Personal statement.
 See application for specific requirements